KnoP-01/krl-for-vim/README.md

       Plug 'KnoP-01/krl-for-vim'
     call plug#end()
-    syntax off                 " undo what plug#begin() did to syntax filetype plugin indent off " undo what plugin#begin() did to filetype syntax on                  " syntax and filetype on in the correct order filetype plugin indent on  " syntax and filetype on in the correct order
+    syntax off                 " undo what plug#begin() did to syntax filetype plugin indent off " undo what plug#begin() did to filetype syntax on                  " syntax and filetype on in that order filetype plugin indent on  " syntax and filetype on in that order

 For the first installation run: >